 Additionally, there seems to perhaps be some etymological similarities to the Irish god of wells and rivers, although the links are also disputed.

-Nevertheless, it’s clear that a god of water was revered by both the Romans and Etruscans at similar times.
-As close neighbors (as well as stubborn enemies) it’s relatively unsurprising that they may have developed similar gods to each other or taken them from each other to later develop and differentiate them.
+Nevertheless, it’s clear that the god of water was revered by both the Romans and Etruscans at similar times.
+As close neighbors (as well as stubborn enemies) it’s relatively unsurprising that they may have developed similar gods or taken them from each other to later develop and differentiate them.

 For later Roman writers such as Varro, the name seemed to derive from nuptus instead, connoting a covering of heaven and earth.
-This confusion in where his name derived, as well as the nature of his early worship and its later development both have been understood to have contributed to Neptune’s ambiguous image in Roman culture and tradition.
+This confusion about where his name derived from, as well as the nature of his early worship and its later development both have been understood to have contributed to Neptune’s ambiguous image in Roman culture and tradition.

 Evidence also seems to suggest that by 399BC a water god – most probably Neptune, or some prosaic form of him – was worshiped as part of an expanding Roman pantheon.
-This is because he is listed in the first “Lectisternium” at Rome, which was an archaic religious ceremony which aimed to propitiate the city’s gods and goddesses.
+This is because he is listed in the first “Lectisternium” at Rome, which was an archaic religious ceremony that aimed to propitiate the city gods and goddesses.

-This helps to explain why there was an early festival dedicated to Neptune, known as the Neptunalia, which will be discussed more below.
+This helps to explain why there was an early festival dedicated to Neptune, known as the Neptunalia.
 Moreover, there was also a prominent shrine to Neptune at Lake Comum (modern-day Como), with foundations stretching far back into antiquity.

-As mentioned before, this long history of Neptune’s worship owes a lot to his role as a provider of sustenance for communities of ancient Italians.
-As early Latium (where Rome was founded) was very marshy and was located by the River Tiber, which often flooded, the control over sources of water were very important to proto-Romans.
+As early Latium (where Rome was founded) was very marshy and was located by the River Tiber, which often flooded, the control over sources of water was very important to proto-Romans.